 zCash is a new decentralised digital cryptocurrency which aims to provide better privacy of transactions by allowing either transparent addresses (t-addresses) or zero-knowledge proof addresses (z-addresses).
 While it uses a part of BitCoin’s original code, it’s been heavily modified by the development team. zCash uses the equihash algorithm which was built to be GPU-optimized and resistant to ASIC processing.
 Mining on CPU is also possible, albeit with a considerably lesser efficiency. zCash allows you to use t-addresses and z-addresses. t-addresses are transparent addresses where anyone can see the sender, the recipient as well as the payload of the transaction. z-addresses, however, conceal the payload.
 They use zk-SNARKs (zero-knowledge proof), meaning in short that you can prove a transaction is valid even if you do not reveal what it contains, making it efficient for privacy.

 Three things will dictate your approach to mining: your hardware capabilities, your operating system(s) and your technical abilities.

 Cryptocurrency mining is a power-hungry and resource-intensive activity.
 There is a cost incurred in electrical power and if you intend to mine for anything else than for pure scientific interest you will have to ensure that your operation is cost-effective, i.e. that your power consumption costs and hardware costs are counterbalanced by sufficient horsepower.
-You may want to look at a system that is power-effective, in fact most professional miners operate so-called “mining rigs” (i.e. bare-bone systems primarily designed for mining operations) where the graphic adapters are slightly under-clocked to reduce power consumption while maintaining acceptable hash power.
+You may want to look at a system that is power-effective, in fact most professional miners operate so-called “mining rigs” (i.e. bare-bone systems primarily designed for mining operations) where the graphic adapters are slightly under-clocked and sometimes over-clocked to reduce power consumption while maintaining acceptable hash power.
 There is a threshold to be calculated as to whether the coin you are mining is “worth” enough compared to what you invest into mining it.

 In general, CPU mining is not cost-efficient and if you are looking at building a dedicated mining rig, most specialists out there will advise to save on the CPU to better invest money in efficient graphic adapters.

 In terms of graphic adapters, unless you are a millionaire you are looking at a GPU that delivers the best bang for the buck.
 In my case, I decided to settle for an AMD RX480 based card, specifically the Asus ROG Strix RX480 with 8 GB RAM (update 19-Apr-17: I’ve added a second identical card to my system and upgraded to a better power supply, namely a Corsair HX 850i).
 Your budget and mileage may vary, in my case decision factors were (pure hashing capabilities aside) the overall build quality, number of fans and noise levels.
 You may not want to run a GPU-intensive operation on a card that is not properly cooled.
 The ability to over-clock or under-clock your card will also be a decisive factor.

 Consider also that the specialised mining software is not always available on all of the OS platforms and some miners may be optimised for a specific type of GPU.
 Generally, avoid older cards and if you are on Nvidia especially card with a Compute Capability below SM 5.0 as most miners require SM 5.0 or above to mine efficiently (Maxwell or Pascal architectures).
 Make sure to read the various forums about driver versions since that may influence the mining efficiency as well.